garethtdavies/docker-masterclass/README.md

 this is the image we just built (`simple-docker-app`), but the base image that our Docker image has inherited from is also present (`balenalib/intel-nuc-debian-node`).
-This is because Docker stores each image, including base images that other inherit, separately inside the system.
+This is because Docker stores each image, including base images that others inherit, separately inside the system.
 When a container is created from an image, all the layers that make up the image are referenced and used by the container.
 This happens regardless of the number of times an image is used, or how many parents it has.
 Because layers are